Collaborators

 - Participate in a speed networking event

-- Contact SIUE Research Centers, which provide opportunities for interdisciplinary collaborative research and include:
+which provide opportunities for interdisciplinary collaborative research and include:

-- GeoMARC is a research center that is focused on the use of advanced technologies in Geographic Information Systems (GIS), remote sensing, digital image processing, geospatial automation, and machine learning to help solve a wide range of issues within government, private, institutional, and local communities.
+- GeoMARC (Geospatial Mapping, Application, and Research Center) GeoMARC is a research center that is focused on the use of advanced technologies in Geographic Information Systems (GIS), remote sensing, geospatial imagery processing, geospatial automation and machine learning, and UAS/terrestrial data collection to help solve a wide range of issues within government, private, institutional, and local communities.
+The center’s primary goal is to foster cross-disciplinary, multi-institutional, intra-university partnerships in order to develop and promote the use of geospatial technologies to conduct, lead, and influence research and innovation.

-- The IRIS Center at SIUE is an interdisciplinary facility designed to support individual and collaborative scholarship that applies digital content as a primary methodology.
-The center's mission is to facilitate cross-disciplinary projects that involve innovative uses of technology in the humanities and social sciences, support these projects with facilities, equipment, and human resources, foster active collaboration between faculty and students, encourage the development of curricular innovation that makes use of digital applications, and promote digital endeavors that intersect with community initiatives.
+- IRIS The IRIS Center at SIUE is an interdisciplinary facility designed to support individual and collaborative scholarship that applies digital content as a primary methodology.
+The center's mission is to facilitate cross-disciplinary projects that involve innovative uses of technology in the humanities and social sciences, support these projects with facilities, equipment, and human resources, foster active collaboration between faculty and students, encourage the development of curricular innovation that makes use of digital applications, and promote digital endeavors that intersect with community initiatives and organizations.

 Successful Collaborations